 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

 You will receive all or most of your academic supervision in the School of Anthropology and Museum Ethnography.
 You will have a named supervisor, possibly two, who will have overall responsibility for the direction of your work from inception to submission.

 Workspaces are available in the school on a first-come, first-served basis, though your college will also have library and workspace facilities and desks are also available in the Bodleian and other University libraries.
 Laboratory and other dedicated workspaces and equipment for methods teaching will be provided where required.
 All students receive an email account.

 The Social Sciences Library is the main resource library for degrees in anthropology.
 The Pitt Rivers Museum has its own library, the Balfour Library.
 You may also use other departmental libraries, your college library and the University’s Bodleian Library and its dependent libraries.
 The University has a wealth of electronic resources, some specific to particular libraries.

 As a research student, you are permitted – though not obliged - to undertake some undergraduate teaching, where available.
 Methods and skills training are offered through the school, the Social Sciences Doctoral Training Centre and other institutions.

 A programme of research seminars is available, some specifically for research students and others featuring talks by invited speakers, often from outside the university.
-The principal event in this programme is the departmental seminar, run weekly during term time.
+The principal event in this programme is the departmental seminar, run weekly on Fridays during term time.